shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ```

 ### Collect management rewards
-Our smart contract, has collected XTZ and we want to withdraw them.
+Our smart contract has collected XTZ and we want to withdraw them.
 We are creating an entry point just for that.
-We will verify the sender to be admin,and transfer the amount of tez, specified in parameters.
+We verify the sender to be admin and transfer the amount of XTZ, specified in parameters.

 ```python
     @sp.entry_point
     def collect_management_rewards(self, params):